andywis/openshift-sandbox/Readme.md

    - Create a new one called "andy-test1" with  `oc new-project andy-test1`
    - alternatively, create it in the Web UI by clicking the "New Project" button.

+   If the project already exists, switch to it with e.g. `oc project andy-test1`

 1. Create a new source code repository; it must be in a location that can be seen by OpenShift (e.g. on github)

 1. Create the code for the new application
-   - we'll start with something really simple, and build it up.
+   - we'll start with something really simple, and gradually add to it as we go.
-   - Copy the code from
-     [OpenShiftDemos on Github](https://github.com/OpenShiftDemos/os-sample-python)
-     into your new repository.
+   - You can clone this repo, or copy the code from [OpenShiftDemos on Github](https://github.com/OpenShiftDemos/os-sample-python) into your new repository.
 The 4 files you'll need are config.py, requirements.txt, wsgi.py and .s2i/environment